Ares-Developers/Ares-docs/ui-features/commandlinearguments.rst

   required files installed, so no further action has to be taken.
 :-NOLOGO: Prevents the EA logo video from playing before the game begins to load.

-  .. note:: Launch Base has its own option to just prevent the video playing for
-    mods that do not include their own video.
 :-LOG: Turns :file:`debug.log` file writing on initially.
 See :doc:`Internal Errors/Debugging </ui-features/internalerrorsdebugging>`.
 :-LOG-CSF: Outputs all CSF labels that cannot be found in the language files